graylan0/steem-sockobot/README.md

 * Upvote steem posts using a provided **private active key** when a moderator uses a ☑ (default) on a steem post link.
 ![stats.png](https://steemitimages.com/0x0/https://res.cloudinary.com/hpiynhbhq/image/upload/v1514307010/gq6pewla6ild673qpddn.png)

+* Remove old posts from allowed channels.

+* Check if the author of a message/reaction has moderating privilages.

 ## Known bugs:
 *